For many people an active and satisfying sex life is an important part of a healthy adult relationship.sexual addiction

 You do not have to be in a sexual relationship to benefit from sex therapy; you will be much better prepared when you wish to begin one.

-I am experienced in working with heterosexual, gay or lesbian individuals or couples.
+I am experienced in working with heterosexual, gay, lesbian and trans individuals or couples.

 How does Psychosexual Therapy work?